SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 ##### Infinite Loops
 Infinite loops (as denoted by the keyword `loop`) can be used to repeat a block until the block runs `break`, or the loop terminates by external sources (interrupts, program exit, and terminating signals).

-The behaviour regarding SIGINT and other signals is the same as for loops (mentioned above).
+The behavior regarding SIGINT and other signals is the same as for loops (mentioned above).

 ###### Examples
 ```sh